Orbital Tumors - Sphenoid Wing Meningioma

 - Sphenoid wing meningiomas are diagnosed by the combination of suggestive symptoms from the history and physical and neuroimaging by magnetic resonance imaging (MRI) or computer averaged tomography (CT).
 Tumors growing in the inner wing (clinoidal) most often cause direct damage to the optic nerve leading especially to a decrease in visual acuity, progressive loss of color vision, defects in the field of vision (especially cecocentral), and an afferent pupillary defect.

 - If the tumor continues to grow and push on the optic nerve, all vision will be lost in that eye as the nerve atrophies.
-Proptosis, or anterior displacement of the eye, and palpebral swelling may also occur when the tumor impinges on the cavernous sinus by blocking venous return and leading to congestion.
+Proptosis, or anterior displacement of the eye, and palpebral swelling could also occur when the tumor impinges on the cavernous sinus by blocking venous return and leading to congestion.
 Damage to cranial nerves in the cavernous sinus leads to diplopia.
 Cranial nerve VI is often the first affected, leading to diplopia with lateral gaze.
 If cranial nerve V-1 is damaged, the patient will have pain and altered sensation over the front and top of the head.
-Horner’s syndrome may occur if nearby sympathetic fibers are involved.
+Horner’s syndrome could occur if nearby sympathetic fibers are involved.

 Classification of Orbital Meningioma